milaan9/01_Python_Introduction/README.md

 ### How can I thank you for writing and sharing this tutorial?

-You can star this tutorial.
-Starring is free for you, but it tells me and other people that you like this tutorial.
+You can star ⭐ this tutorial.
+Starring is free for you, but it tells me and other people that it was helpful and you like this tutorial.

 Go [here](https://github.com/milaan9/01_Python_Introduction) if you aren't here already and click the "Star" button in the top right corner.
 You will be